dantheman454/habit_app/docs/mindmap/assistant_chat_mindmap.md

 // Prompt sent to LLM:
 You are a helpful assistant for a todo app.
 Keep answers concise and clear.
 Prefer 1–3 short sentences; no lists or JSON.

-Conversation (last 3 turns):
-- user: update my task for today
-- assistant: Which task do you want to update?
-Options: #1 "Review project proposal" @2024-01-15; #2 "Call client" @2024-01-15.
-- user: the first one

-Today: 2024-01-15 (America/New_York)
 Proposed operations (count: 1):
 - update #1 "Review project proposal" @2024-01-15